Explainable Mixture Models through Differentiable Rule Learning

 TL;DR: We introduce explainable mixture models, a framework that pairs each mixture component with a human-interpretable rule over descriptive features.

 Abstract: Mixture models excel at decomposing complex, multi-modal distributions into simpler probabilistic components, but provide no insight into the conditions under which these components arise.
-We introduce explainable mixture models (EMM), a framework that pairs each mixture component with a human-interpretable rule over descriptive features.
+We introduce explainable mixture models (XMM), a framework that pairs each mixture component with a human-interpretable rule over descriptive features.
 This enables mixtures that are not only statistically expressive but also transparently grounded in the underlying data.
-We formally examine the conditions under which an EMM exactly captures a target distribution and propose a scalable, differentiable learning procedure for discovering sets of rules.
+We formalize the problem and examine conditions under which an XMM exactly captures a target distribution.
+We then propose a scalable, differentiable learning procedure for discovering sets of rules.
 Experiments on synthetic and real-world datasets demonstrate that our method discovers interesting sub-populations in both univariate and multivariate settings, offering interpretable insights into the structure of complex distributions.

 Supplementary Material: zip